 However, these advantages come with potentially life-threatening consequences.
-Since the online marketplace is very loosely regulated, patients are completely reliant on the honesty and goodwill of the sellers.
-Alas, unlicensed sellers are often in the business for money, and the products they sell tend to be pirated products that provide them with significantly higher profit.
+Since the online marketplace is loosely regulated, patients are completely reliant on the honesty and goodwill of the sellers.
+Alas, unlicensed sellers are often in the business for money, and the products they sell tend to be fake products that provide them with significantly higher profit.
 Even when buyers are aware of the counterfeit nature of the product, they sometimes willingly purchase them as they are convinced that the illicit drugs are virtually identical to the original.

 Negative Impacts of Counterfeit Drugs

 Substandard and falsified medicine poses a great hazard to patients.
 The composition of such drugs is unknown.
 In most cases, the ingredients and doses used are different from the original – and the active ingredients may even be missing.

 Affected patients may unwittingly blame resulting complications on pharmaceutical companies.
 A few patients might even pursue legal action.
 While such claims can be easily dealt with in courts, these will inevitably consume the resources of companies.
 In addition, the loss of revenue can impact profits and affect investments in research and development.
 Cumulatively, these outcomes will hurt the brand and reputation of companies which took years, even decades, to build.

 Moreover, every cent earned by unscrupulous online pharmacies could help them to expand their illegal activities further.

 Tackling the Scourge of Online Counterfeit Drug Sales